 Whole school approaches The universal offer to all children.
-Additional, targeted support and provision Specialist, individualised support and provision å We work closely with parents and carers to discuss any concerns that their child has at the earliest opportunity.
+Additional, targeted support and provision Specialist, individualised support and provision Å We work closely with parents and carers to discuss any concerns that their child has at the earliest opportunity.
 Each term there are opportunities for parents and their child/children to talk to their child's class teachers at parent's evenings.
 Teaching staff consider the interests of pupils when planning.
 EYFS staff plan 'in the moment' during self-initiated play by joining children and supporting them in their learning and development.
-Other systems we use to enable us to listen to and respond to children: school council head/deputy boys/girls Pupil conferencing is used to gather information from groups of children.
+Other systems we use to enable us to listen to and respond to children: school council head/deputy boys/girls Pupil's complete annual questionnaire Pupil conferencing is used to gather information from groups of children.
 Targets are agreed termly to support and challenge pupils with special educational needs and/or disabilities.
-Pupils play a key role in setting their learning targets through individual discussions with their class teacher.
-This information is recorded on their Individual Learning plan (ILP) in a child-friendly format.
-Pupils are also involved in reviewing their progress towards these targets.
-Children with special education needs and/ or disabilities create One Page Profiles to convey their views about themselves to others.
+Pupils set their own learning targets during individual discussions with their class teacher and parent.
+This information is recorded on their Individual Provision Map (IPM) in a child-friendly format.
+Pupils are also involved in reviewing their progress towards their targets.
+Children with special education needs and/or disabilities create One Page Profiles to convey their views about themselves to others.
 We encourage pupils to attend meetings where their needs are discussed, including SEN review meetings, Education Health Care Plan review meetings, Personal Education Plan meetings and Team Around the Child meetings.